Statement of Teaching Philosophy and Experience

 I have nine total years of teaching experience, ranging from pre-kindergarten to university and including face-to-face and online delivery modes.
 At the university level, I have worked as an instructor of record and teaching assistant with undergraduate pre-service teaching students for a dual language early childhood education program at the University of Wisconsin-Madison and an early childhood special education program at Arizona State University, respectively.
 Most recently at Arizona State University, I co-taught two online masters courses in the theory, research, and design of effective computer-mediated communication and worked as a teaching intern for an introductory qualitative research methods course for masters and doctoral students.
 Throughout these teaching experiences, I created or assisted in creating the course syllabi, designed activities, graded assignments, and held one-on-one conferences and office hours with students.

-In addition, I have been a classroom teacher at the early childhood (i.e. children ages birth through age-four), kindergarten, and middle school levels in Virginia, Wisconsin, and Arizona.
+In addition, I have been a classroom teacher at the early childhood (i.e. children ages birth through four years), kindergarten, and middle school levels in Virginia, Wisconsin, and Arizona.
 I also have experience as an English as a Second Language teacher and a professional educational consultant and mentor for a team of kindergarten teachers.
 These experiences heavily influence how I approach teaching at the university level.
 As I have taught and worked with students in urban, rural, low-, and high-income communities, I have experienced and confronted the inequitable educational practices that are occurring throughout the United States.
 While I honor and respect the variety of experiences and background knowledge that my students will bring to the university classroom and online learning environment, I also intend to create an inclusive community amongst my students where they will feel comfortable sharing and thinking critically about their own previous educational experiences.

 My Role as a University Teacher